RBFS Logging

 Syslog is generated by an API based logging mechanism provided by Linux.
 Some of the open source libraries present in RBFS use Syslog as a logging mechanism.

 Host operating system and RBFS Linux container use syslog for logging.
-Syslog can also be exported to Graylog.
+Syslog can also be exported to Graylog server.

 Syslog messages can also be exported to CtrlD and these messages are forwarded to the defined log management servers.
 Currently, RBFS supports exporting syslog from the Linux and ONL system facilities such as auth